What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 1. It Takes Time to Get the Hang of It

-For most moms, those first latches are awkward, a little clumsy, and sometimes uncomfortable.
-Your baby is learning.
-You’re learning.
-This is all new for both of you.
+Breastfeeding is natural, but that doesn’t mean it comes naturally.
+For most moms, the first latches can be awkward, clumsy, and sometimes uncomfortable.
+Your baby is learning, and so are you.
+This is new for both of you.

 “It can take a little time to get the hang of breastfeeding.
 Don’t be discouraged if you’re feeling frustrated at first.
 Just keep trying, and remember that you and your baby are learning together.” — Laura, mom of two

 Trying different breastfeeding positions can make a big difference.
-The cradle hold, cross-cradle hold, football hold, or even side-lying positions are all worth experimenting with to see what feels most comfortable for you and baby.
+The cradle hold, cross-cradle hold, football hold, or even side-lying positions are all worth experimenting with to see what feels most comfortable for you and your baby.

 “Experiment with different holds to see what works best.
 Don’t be afraid to switch it up if something feels off!” — Sarah, mom of three